Universal Studios Florida: History

-The park was built for an estimated $630 million, with 50% ownership in the hands of MCA Universal and 50% belonging to leisure company The Rank Organisation.
-While under the ownership of Seagram, MCA Universal would again partner with The Rank Group (corporate successor to The Rank Organisation) a decade later in the $2.5 billion major expansion of Universal Studios Florida.
-The expansion included the addition of Universal's Islands of Adventure, Universal CityWalk, and several hotels.
-In 2000, The Rank Group sold its 50% stake to Blackstone Capital Partners for $275 million, who in turn sold it to NBCUniversal for $3.165 billion, giving the company 100% ownership of the resort.

 Development

-Many of the attractions over the years were developed in close collaboration with directors, producers and actors from the films on which they were based.
-In many cases, actors reprised their roles, contributing new dialogue and footage to fill pre-show queues and action sequences within the attraction itself.
-Examples include Rip Torn and Will Smith for Men in Black: Alien Attack, Brendan Fraser and Arnold Vosloo for Revenge of the Mummy, and multiple members of The Simpsons cast for The Simpsons Ride.
-Steven Spielberg assisted with the development of E.T.
-Adventure and was a creative consultant for Back to the Future: The Ride, Twister...Ride it Out, An American Tail Theatre, Jaws, Men in Black: Alien Attack and Transformers: The Ride 3D.
+Many of the attractions over the years were developed in close collaboration with directors, producers, and actors from the films on which they were based.
+In many cases, actors reprised their roles, contributing new dialogue and footage to fill pre-show queues and action sequences within the attractions.
+Rip Torn and Will Smith contributed to Men in Black: Alien Attack, Revenge of the Mummy featured footage of Brendan Fraser and Arnold Vosloo, and multiple members of The Simpsons cast collaborated on The Simpsons Ride.
+Other examples involved directors, such as Steven Spielberg's assistance on the development of several rides including E.T.
+Adventure, Back to the Future: The Ride, and Jaws.

 Production facilities

 Universal Studios Florida was originally designed to function as both a theme park and working production studio.
 Several movies, television series, commercials, music videos, and other forms of media have been produced onsite throughout its history.
 Nickelodeon Studios was one of the early pillars behind the working studio concept, and it was featured in various locations throughout the park in the form of soundstages.
 Popular kids' shows such as Double Dare were produced on location, and guests could tour the facilities for a behind-the-scenes experience.

-Film production also occurred onsite and various sets could be explored by guests riding the park's Production Studio Tour.
+Film production also occurred onsite.
 Psycho IV: The Beginning was the first film to be produced at the Florida park location while it was open to the public, and visitors during the park's first month of operation were able to get a glimpse of live production.
 In 1991, John Landis was forced to move from Universal Studios Hollywood to Universal Studios Florida to finish filming the comedy film Oscar, after a disgruntled employee set a fire that destroyed most of the set at the Hollywood location.